pbailis/bailis.org-blog/_posts/2013-05-28-non-blocking-transactional-atomicity.md

 #### Existing Techniques: Locks, Entity Groups, and "Fuck-it Mode"

-The state of the art in transactional multi-object update typically uses one of three strategies.
+The state of the art in transactional multi-object update typically employs one of three strategies.

- * You can use locks to update multiple items at once.
+ * Use locks to update multiple items at once.
 Grab write locks on update and read locks for reads and you'll ensure transactional atomicity.
 However, in a distributed environment, the possibility of partial failure and network latency means locking can lead to a Bad Time&trade;.<sup><a class="no-decorate" href="#lock-note">2</a></sup>

- * You can co-locate distributed objects you'd like to update together.
+ * Co-locate distributed objects you'd like to update together.
 This strategy (often called ["entity groups"](http://www.cidrdb.org/cidr2011/Papers/CIDR11_Paper32.pdf)) makes transactional atomicity easy: locking on a single machine is fast and not subject to the problems of distributed locking under partial failure and network latency.
-Unfortunately, this solution impacts data layout and distribution and does not work well for data that is not easily partitioned (social networks, anyone?).
+Unfortunately, this solution impacts data layout and distribution and does not work well for data that is difficult to partition (social networks, anyone?).

- * You can use "fuck-it mode," whereby you simultaneously update all keys without any concurrency control and hope readers observe transactional atomicity.
+ * Use "fuck-it mode," whereby you simultaneously update all keys without any concurrency control and hope readers observe transactional atomicity.
 This final option is remarkably common: it scales well and is applicable to any system, but it doesn't provide any atomicity